jh3141/kind-lang/docs/design-notes/metaobjects.md

 is used unless and until a new definition by the same name is provided.
 This allows a module to override core functionality of the Kind programming language (e.g. redefining core macros like `if` or `for`) if it wants.

+Some capabilities that Kind's metaprogramming facilities are expected to provide
+include:

+* Ability to choose between static and dynamic dispatch on a case-by-case basis
+* User-definable overload resolution rules, including multimethods
+* Method dispatch interception (e.g. for purposes of implementing aspect- oriented programming)
+* Declarative programming above and beyond the normal capabilities of most other OOP languages, including declarative error handling.
+* Easy addition of new control structures
+* Implementation of continuation passing style at a user-level rather than a language level
+* Allow addition of facilities normally considered language features by library code (e.g. capabilities like C#'s LINQ or async/await could be added quite simply)
+* Allow simple code generation based on declarations, thus making many common design patterns easier to implement, and also eliminating problems maintaining (e.g.) complex parallel type heirarchies.
+* Static resolution of missing methods and generation of code for them at compile time (e.g. zero-overhead implementation of dynamic proxies, ORM query methods a la ActiveRecord's find_by_xxx methods that are generated only if they're used, etc).